bwindsor/typed-config/README.md

 1. Bump version number in `typedconfig/__version__.py`
 1. Add changes to [CHANGELOG.md](CHANGELOG.md)
 1. Commit your changes and tag with `git tag -a v0.1.0 -m "Summary of changes"`
-1. Travis will deploy the release to PyPi for you.
+1. Github actions will deploy the release to PyPi for you.

 #### Staging release
 If you want to check how a release will look on PyPi before tagging and making it live, you can do the following: